 Textured at the front and sleek at the back: this idea is an epitome of the perfect play of contrasts.
 The good news is, you don’t need to have super long hair, braid your hair partly, and straighten the rest of the locks.
 You can go easy way instead.
 Just cornrow your head, twist all the braids into a little bun, and attach a fake pony.
 Voila!

-Cornrow Braids Pony With Blue Ombre
+Cornrow Braids Pony With Brown Ombre

 Cornrows are anything but limitations.
 While natural hair is very prone to damage, women who have this hair type can experiment with their locks to their hearts’ content without spoiling their hair.
 Surely, if it wasn’t for the mother of protective hairstyles - cornrow braids, natural-haired girls wouldn’t have this vast styling freedom.
 And here’s one more idea from the countless color experiments you can let into your life.
-Just look how nicely you can give a fresh take at the black and blue hair trend with blue extensions attached as ombre!

 Braids & Waves